zulthaxion/extended-style-selector/README.md

 ## Extended Style Selector

 This repository contains an Automatic1111 extension that applies styles to the input prompts.
-The Styles are stored in one or multiple JSON files in the extension directory.

 This extension is a fork of [Style Selector for SDXL 1.0](https://github.com/ahgsql/StyleSelectorXL.git) by Ali Haydar Güleç.
 The extension was renamed to "Extended Style Selector" because the extension works with SDXL as well as with any other Stable Diffusion model (1.5 & 2.1).
+The forked extension supports multiple style files stored in the extension folder.

 ### Styles